-To facilitate a variety and balance of housing opportunities that meet the needs and preferences of all household types and income levels and ensure that these neighbourhoods are connected to the larger community.
+To facilitate a variety of housing opportunities that meet the needs and preferences of all household types and income levels within aesthetically pleasing neighbourhoods that are connected to the larger community.

-- 5.2.1 To identify areas suitable for new residential development and ensure an adequate supply of land for residential purposes. - 5.2.2 To ensure a high standard of residential development and neighbourhood design. - 5.2.3 To promote a mix of residential housing types and densities to support and meet the needs of a variety of household types, income level and market requirements. s
+- 5.2.1 To identify areas suitable for new residential development and ensure an adequate supply of land for residential purposes. - 5.2.2 To ensure a high standard of residential development and neighbourhood design. - 5.2.3 To promote a mix of housing types to meet a variety of lifestyles, life cycle demands and market requirements.

-- 5.3.1 The Town shall direct residential development to the areas identified in the Land Use Concept Map (Map 1). - 5.3.2 Encourage and facilitate the adequate supply of housing for all income groups with the variety of housing types in terms of lot size, dwelling type, appearance, and affordability. - 5.3.3 Higher density housing and senior's housing is encouraged to be located close to amenities. - 5.3.4 In locating sites for multi-family housing, the following criteria should be applied: - In close proximity to major collector or arterial road (Map 4); - Close to amenities such as schools, community facilities, recreation and commercial areas - Ensure compatibility with existing housing and development in the area.
+- 5.3.1 The Town shall direct residential development to the areas identified in the Land Use Concept Map (Map 1). - 5.3.2 The Town shall encourage the provision of a variety of housing types in terms of lot size, dwelling type, appearance, and affordability. - 5.3.3 Higher density housing and senior's housing is encouraged to be located close to amenities. - 5.3.4 In locating sites for multi-family housing, the following criteria should be applied: - Close proximity to major collector or arterial road (Map 4); - Adjacent or nearby to open space and a path system; - Proximity to a school; and - Compatibility with existing housing. - 5.3.5 Infill and higher density housing shall be encouraged on a site specific basis. - 5.3.6 Manufactured homes may be permitted only as part of a comprehensively designed and architecturally controlled manufactured home subdivision that is compatible with the overall design and character of surrounding residential uses. - 5.3.7 Residential areas shall be adequately buffered from highway, industrial and commercial areas.

-- 5.3.5 Higher density housing and mixed use infill projects shall be encouraged on a site specific basis. - 5.3.6 Manufactured homes may be permitted only as part of a comprehensively designed and architecturally controlled manufactured home subdivision that is compatible with the overall design and character of surrounding residential uses. - 5.3.7 Residential areas shall be adequately buffered from highway, industrial and commercial areas. - 5.3.8 The Town shall require an acceptable standard of subdivision design that are designed and developed in a manner which is an efficient use of land, roads, utilities and compatibility between housing types and land uses that are aesthetically pleasing residential environments.
-Subdivision designs should: - Provide for varied lot sizes and densities to accommodate different housing forms and designs - Encourage sustainability consideration in the design; - Minimize through traffic on local roads while allowing for common and emergency service vehicle access; - Provide sufficient off-street parking as per the Land Use Bylaw; - Safe and efficient street and lane configurations - Encourage the retention and integration of natural and historically significant amenities and features; - Provide access to open space and recreational areas and facilities - Support pedestrians through sidewalks and pathways that connect neighbourhoods and reduce vehicle dependency - Provide rear alleys unless specifically waived by the Town; - Provide buffers or distance separation of land uses and features of less compatibility; and - Promote standards that fit the existing character of the Town. - 5.3.9 In recognizing the unique requirements for housing for seniors and moderate income residents, the Town should: - Monitor the demand for and supply of suitable housing; - Encourage senior governments, community agencies and the private sector to provide housing in response to these needs; and - Designate sites to accommodate suitable housing.
+- 5.3.8 The Town shall require an acceptable standard of subdivision design to promote the efficient use of land, roads, utilities and compatibility between housing types and land uses that are aesthetically pleasing residential environments.
+Subdivision designs should: - Provide for varied lot sizes and densities to accommodate different housing types, styles and designs - Encourage sustainability consideration in the design; - Minimize through traffic on local roads while allowing for common and emergency service vehicle access; - Provide sufficient off-street parking as per the Land Use Bylaw; - Encourage the retention and integration of natural and historically significant amenities and features; - Incorporate parks, open space and trees; - Provide sidewalks and pathways that connect to existing neighbourhoods; - Provide rear alleys unless specifically waived by the Town; - Provide buffers or distance separation of land uses and features of less compatibility; and - Promote standards that fit the existing character of the Town. - 5.3.9 In recognizing the unique requirements for housing for seniors and moderate income residents, the Town should: - Monitor the demand for and supply of suitable housing; - Encourage senior governments, community agencies and the private sector to provide housing in response to these needs; and - Designate sites to accommodate suitable housing.